prebid/Prebid.js/modules/codefuelBidAdapter.md

 ```
 Module Name: Codefuel Adapter
 Module Type: Bidder Adapter
-Maintainer: prog-ops-team@codefuel.com
+Maintainer: hayimm@codefuel.com
 ```

 # Description

 Module that connects to Codefuel bidder to fetch bids.
-Both native and display formats are supported but not at the same time.
+Display format is supported but not native format.
 Using OpenRTB standard.

 # Configuration

 ## Bidder and usersync URLs

-The Codefuel adapter does not work without setting the correct bidder and usersync URLs.
+The Codefuel adapter does not work without setting the correct bidder.
 You will receive the URLs when contacting us.

 ```